knative/docs/install/getting-started-knative-app.md

 see the
 [Serving spec documentation](https://github.com/knative/serving/blob/master/docs/spec/spec.md).

-Create a new file named `service.yaml`, then copy and paste the following into it:
+Create a new file named `service.yaml`, then copy and paste the following content into it:

 ```yaml
 apiVersion: serving.knative.dev/v1alpha1 # Current version of Knative